Izzimach/react-three-legacy/README.md

 npm install
 ```

-At this point, you can build and package the files:
+At this point, you can build and package the files.
+If you want a file you can just
+include using a `<script>` tag make the default version:

 ```
 npm run build
 ```

-Will package up the react-three components along with React and put the result in
+This will package up the react-three components along with React and put the result in
 build/react-three.js.
 If you include this into your webpage via a script tag:

 ```